• Facebook

 “Looking back, mom never let me have my own life.
 She tried to take over every aspect of my life…for all of my life.
 Although I had no way of understanding why at the time, any independence on my part was taken as a rejection of her.
 I never wanted to hurt her; I just wanted to live my own life.”

 Narcissism or traits of the disorder all have, at their core, deep insecurity.

-This disorder develops in an attempt to manage that insecurity.
+And this disorder develops in an attempt to manage that insecurity.

 A child can’t grasp that the person they depend on is empty.
-So empty, in fact, she doesn’t have much to give and is psychologically driven to take.
+So empty; in fact, she doesn’t have much to give and is psychologically driven to take.
 The technical word for this is “appropriation.”

 A Narcissistic mother psychologically appropriates her daughter’s life to meet her unmet needs.

-What happened to mom to make her Narcissistic
+What happened to Mom to make her Narcissistic?

-Narcissistic people get “that way” because they are low on those narcissistic supplies.
-This means, if your mother is Narcissistic, she didn’t feel special enough as a child for simply being herself.
-When a person comes out of early childhood with a deficit in these supplies, she goes through life trying to fill up this internal emptiness.
+This means that if your mother is Narcissistic, she didn’t feel special enough as a child for simply being herself.
+So when a person comes out of early childhood with a deficit in these supplies, she goes through life trying to fill up this internal emptiness.

-That’s why your mother is likely very concerned about how she looks to the world and may exert a lot of effort in living up to cultural, religious, or familial ideals constructing and maintaining a carefully curated façade.
+That’s why your mother is likely very concerned about how she looks to the world and may exert a lot of effort in living up to cultural, religious, or familial ideals by constructing and maintaining a carefully curated façade.
 She acts as if she has something to prove.
 And that’s because…well…she does.

 So, she spends a lifetime trying to convince both herself and everyone around her that she is, indeed, worth something.

 Because the Narcissistic mother has a leak in the bucket of her self-esteem—no matter how she manages to fill the bucket, whatever she puts in, will keep leaking out.
-As a daughter, you’ve likely spent your life on the front lines, hauling bucket after bucket back to refill Mom’s leaky one and, of course, failing.

-While you work overtime to make Mom happy, because of her internal emptiness, Mom has a difficult time empathizing with you.
+Mom has a difficult time empathizing with you.
 She may delight in you when you’re making her look good but feel unsettled and become critical when you struggle.

-Can Mom ever change?
+Can your Narcissistic Mom ever change?

 Depending on the level of Narcissism, Mom may or may not be able to change.
 Two variables tell the tale- pervasiveness and persistence.

-Pervasiveness– Mom’s who check every one of the boxes, grandiose, manipulative, entitled, and exploitive most… if not all of the time, are less likely to change.
+Pervasiveness– Moms who check every one of the boxes, grandiose, manipulative, entitled, and exploitive most… if not all of the time, are less likely to change.

-The defenses – grandiosity, entitlement, and exploitation act as armed guards keeping the beast of shame and low self-esteem at the core of the Narcissist’s psyche out.
-The full-blown personality disordered Mom will fight to the psychological death not to give them up.
-She can’t afford to give up any ground at all, least the whole construct of her false specialness crumble.
+The full-blown narcissistic personality-disordered Mom will fight to the psychological death not to give them up.
+She can’t afford to give up any ground at all; at least, the whole construct of her false specialness crumbles.

 Ironically the very defenses that she feels protect her doom her from allowing her to feel the vulnerability necessary to create and maintain intimate relationships.